caseykneale/PickingALanguage2020/fieldnotes/analysis/readme.md

  - Fortran and VB are really close to one another.
 It feels wrong...
 But that's what these features say anyways...

 ### Caveats
- - Shouldn't really use PCA for binary variables.
+ - Shouldn't really use PCA for binary variables, or count data.
  - Features are not perfect, I drummed most of them up in a half hour, but had some help from Rust discord with a few!